Members of the Council on Foreign Relations

 Membership in the Council on Foreign Relations comes in two types: Individual and Corporate.
 Individual memberships are further subdivided into two types: Life Membership and Term Membership, the latter of which is for a single period of five years and is available to those between the ages of 30 and 36 at the time of their application.
 Only U.S. citizens (native born or naturalized) and permanent residents who have applied for U.S. citizenship are eligible.
 A candidate for life membership must be nominated in writing by one Council member and seconded by a minimum of three others (strongly encouraged to be other CFR members).

 Corporate membership (250 in total) is divided into three levels: "Founders" (US$100,000); "President's Circle" (US$60,000); and "Affiliates" (US$30,000).
 All corporate executive members have opportunities to hear distinguished speakers, such as overseas presidents and prime ministers, chairs and CEOs of multinational corporations, and U.S. officials and Congressmen.
 President's Circle and Founders are also entitled to other benefits, including attendance at small, private dinners or receptions with senior American officials and world leaders.

 Board of directors

-The Board of Directors of the Council on Foreign Relations is composed in total of thirty-five officers.
-It also has an International Advisory Board consisting of thirty-five distinguished individuals from across the world.
+The board of directors of the Council on Foreign Relations is composed of 36 directors and 14 officers.
+It also has an international advisory board (which has no role in CFR governance) consisting of distinguished individuals from across the world.